nikithadaliparthi/api-/html.md

  - The **title** attribute is used to attach subtextual explanation to an element.
  - The **lang** attribute identifies the natural language of the element's contents, which may be different from that of the rest of the document.

+ **CONCLUSION**

+              To create a best HTML web page you  need HTML elements and attributes which helps us to design a page in a structure that you want.The design can include images,graohics,tables and many more aspects that are used in web page to represent certain information semantically.A good web page can provide more information using different tags like linking to other pages and listing the data in a synchornized way.All this data representation is done not only with HTML but it also includes "css" and "java script".All these together forms best results in the web page.